Kreator (1983-present) is a Thrash Metal band from Essen, Germany.

 See More... ⏬

 Scenarios Of Violence (1996) saw them return after a four-year hiatus.
-It was clear by now, however, that their creative inspirations had passed them, and the following year's Outcast (1997) attempted a Sepultura-style sound and still managed to fail.
-Outcast also saw them jump labels to 'Gun' and see Tommy Vetterli (ex-Coroner) replace Frank Gosdzik.
+It was clear by now, however, that their creative inspirations had passed them, and the following year's Outcast (1997) attempted a Sepultura-style sound that still managed to fail.
+Outcast also saw Kreator jump labels to 'Gun' and see Tommy Vetterli (ex-Coroner) replace Frank Gosdzik.
 Another label jump, this time to 'Drakkar', got Endorama released in 1999.
 Endorama saw a new interest of sorts in the band as they drifted back toward their original style.
 The follow-up compilation Voices Of Transgression (1999) would try to capitalize on this, while Violent Revolution (2001) would continue with this formula on the 'SPV' label, and see Sami Yli-Sirino join on guitars.
 Enemy Of God (2003) and Hordes Of Chaos (2009) would follow.

 See Less ⏫